If I Die Young

-"If I Die Young" is a song written by Kimberly Perry, and recorded by American country music trio the Band Perry.
+"If I Die Young" is a song written by Kimberly Perry and recorded by American country music trio The Band Perry.
 It was released on June 8, 2010, as the second single from the group's self-titled debut album.

 Content

 "If I Die Young" is a mid-tempo tune accompanied by acoustic guitar, banjo, accordion, mandolin, fiddle, electric bass, and drums.
 It is in the key of E Major.
-The song is about the sadness of dying young ("The sharp knife of a short life") as the narrator describes how she never really got to experience love and worrying about how her loved ones will miss her and deal with the loss.
-She recognizes that once someone passes away, others seem to pay more attention to that person's life: "And maybe then you'll hear the words I been singin' / Funny when you're dead how people start listenin'."
+The song is about the sadness of dying young ("The sharp knife of a short life") as the narrator describes how she never really got to experience love and worrying about how her loved ones will miss her and deal with the death.
+She recognizes that once someone dies, others seem to pay more attention to that person's life: "And maybe then you'll hear the words I been singin' / Funny when you're dead how people start listenin'."
 She states that if she dies young, then her family left behind should "save their tears" for a time when "they're really gonna need them."
 She states that she has had a well-lived life in the line "Well, I've had just enough time."